uComponents/ucomponents.github.com/data-types/url-picker/index.md

 ![Restricted](Restricted.PNG)

 ## Developer facing ##
 A URL is always returned when possible, if a node is selected then that node ID is returned also, and the user can specify a title and whether the link opens in a new window.
+It also supports Razor Model Binding.

 The data can be saved in CSV, XML or JSON format (the future!), the three looking like this respectively:
     Content,False,1061,/homeorawaytest4.aspx,Home Or Away Quiz